 Treatment depends on the site and type of rhabdomyosarcoma.

 Either radiation or chemotherapy, or both, will be used before or after surgery.
 In general, surgery and radiation therapy are used to treat the primary site of the tumor.
 Chemotherapy is used to treat disease at all sites in the body.

 Chemotherapy is an essential part of treatment to prevent further spread of the cancer.
 Many different chemotherapy drugs are active against rhabdomyosarcoma.
 Your provider will discuss these with you.

 of illness can be eased by joining a .
 Sharing with others who have common experiences and problems can help you not feel alone.

-While aggressive treatment is usually necessary, most children with rhabdomyosarcoma achieve long-term survival.
+With intensive treatment, most children with rhabdomyosarcoma are able to survive long-term.
 Cure depends on the specific type of tumor, its location, and how much it has spread.

 - Complications from chemotherapy